(Updated for 2017)

 Above all else, I prefer traveling light.
 The amount of time we save getting out of the airport by not having checked luggage is the biggest benefit, so we mostly prefer to travel only with backpacks.
 If a suitcase is needed, we still want to be able to carry it on, so you won’t find any larger-sized luggage on this list.
 Below is my absolutely MUST HAVE list, pared down to only the essentials.
 If you want to see more carry on luggage options, check out this post.

 This is my favorite backpack.
 We use it for trips of 7-12 days in length that don’t require a broad wardrobe.
 So much fits into it in an organized and compact fashion.
-The back is sturdy but not inflexible, so it’s comfortable to carry.☆ Read more about the Mountain Hardwear Enterprise backpack
+The back is sturdy but not inflexible, so it’s comfortable to carry.
+I have tried dozens of backpacks and no other one even comes close to this one.☆ Read more about the Mountain Hardwear Enterprise backpack

 Are you envious of those people pushing their luggage through the airport with ease.
 I definitely am!
 This TravelPro Spinner suitcase is one of the easiest pieces of luggage to travel with.
 The 21-inch size will fit in most overhead bins (always check airline size requirements).
 It has quite a bit of space plus a couple of convenient zipper pockets for tucking things away.
 And don’t forget those spinner wheels that glide in all directions.☆ Read more about the Travelpro Luggage Maxlite4

 I can no longer travel without these packing cubes.
 They’ve made our packing so much more organized.
 They really compress clothes so you can pack twice as much.
 I used to shove my clothes directly into the backpack, but everything quickly became unfolded and messy.
 Now, everything stays in a neat stack and there’s no chance of things falling out at inopportune times.